mirnanoukari/Control-System-Packer/README.md

 Method of Lagrange multipliers - strategy for finding the local maxima and minima of a function subject to equality constraints.

+## Further Development
+At the moment, the development of a reverse conversion to Python is underway, using cython and the PyBind library.
+It is planned to compare the execution speeds of methods in C ++ and in Python.

 ## License